mit-satori/getting-started/satori-ai-frameworks.rst

 sub-directory on chosen virtual name/folder (ie. anaconda3/envs/wmlce-1.7.0)

-[2] WML-CE: Setting up the software repository
+[2] WML-CE and Open-CE: Setting up the software repository
 '''''''''''''''''''''''''''''''''''''''''''''

-The WML-CE MLDL packages are distributed as conda packages in an online conda repository. conda must be configured to give priority to installing packages from this channel.
+The WML-CE and Open-CE MLDL packages are distributed as conda packages in an online conda repository. conda must be configured to give priority to installing packages from this channel.